code-corps/ember-stripe-service/README.md

 ## Creating Stripe Tokens for Cards

-`ember-stripe-service` provides a promisified version of `Stripe.createToken` which makes it easier to interact with its returns within your Ember controllers.
+`ember-stripe-service` provides a promisified version of `Stripe.card.createToken` which makes it easier to interact with its returns within your Ember controllers.

-The method makes createToken operate under Ember run's loop making it easier to create integration tests that operate with Stripe's test mode.
+The method makes `createToken` operate under Ember run's loop making it easier to create integration tests that operate with Stripe's test mode.

 To use it inside of a controller action or method you would: